eswarachitimi/Mulesoft/dataweave.md

-Just an FYI … This is collated from various internet articles … Please feel free to add/update to this table  …
+Just an FYI â€¦ This is collated from various internet articles â€¦ Please feel free to add/update to this table  â€¦

 Function	Works on	$	$$	$$$	Works on Null